AlibabaCloudDocs/arms/intl.en-US/Browser Monitoring/Quick start/For mini programs/Monitor DingTalk mini programs.md

 ## Common SDK parameters

-The frontend monitoring feature of ARMS allows you to configure a variety of SDK parameters to meet additional requirements.
+The frontend monitoring feature of ARMS allows you to set a variety of SDK parameters to meet additional requirements.
 The following table describes the common parameters suitable for the scenarios described in this topic.

 |Parameter|Type|Description|Required|Default Value|
 |---------|----|-----------|--------|-------------|